10 guidelines for sharing the pro-life message

 Never interrupt a fellow pro-lifer’s conversation with an opponent, no matter how tempting it may be.
 You may think you have better information, but butting into the conversation will do more harm than good, especially if the pro-choice person feels ganged up on.

 Instead of interrupting, silently offer a prayer that the conversation will be fruitful.
-Afterward, you may want to share this guide with your pro-life friend.
+And if you can do so without being disruptive, you may want to pass on a copy of this handbook to your pro-life friend.

 8. Pick your battles and keep it simple.